San Mateo de Otao :

 What to see and what to do?
 Practical information

 🏔️ 1.
-San Mateo de Otao: presentation and essential information
+Presentation of San Mateo de Otao

 San Mateo de Otao is a district in the province of Huarochirí, in the Lima region, located in the central highlands about 85 km east of Lima.
-It is a popular destination for Lima locals looking for weekend getaways, offering a complete contrast to the hustle and bustle of the capital.
-Its territory ranges from 1000 to 4750 meters above sea level, with a total area of 123.93 km², of which more than 78% is rural and natural areas.
-The district's capital is San Juan de Lanca.
+It is a popular destination for Limeños for weekend getaways, offering a complete contrast to the hustle and bustle of the capital.
+Its territory ranges from 1,000 to 4,750 meters above sea level, with a total area of 123.93 km², of which more than 78% are rural and natural areas.
+The capital of the district is San Juan de Lanca.

 Where is San Mateo de Otao located?

-San Mateo de Otao is located in the province of Huarochirí, Lima region, approximately 85 km east of Lima, in the Río Rímac valley.
-It lies along the Carretera Central highway, accessible via a detour near Cocachacra.
+San Mateo de Otao is located in the province of Huarochirí, Lima region, approximately 85 km east of Lima, in the Rímac River valley.
+It is located on the Carretera Central road, accessible via a turnoff near Cocachacra.

 Altitude of San Mateo de Otao

-The district's territory ranges from 1000 m to 4750 m above sea level.
-Mirador La Doncella, one of the most visited sites, stands at 1720 meters altitude, offering exceptional panoramic views of the valley.
+The territory of the district ranges from 1,000 m to 4,750 m altitude.
+The La Doncella viewpoint, one of the most visited sites, is at 1,720 meters above sea level, offering exceptional panoramic views of the valley.

 Distance Lima - San Mateo de Otao

 The distance between Lima and San Mateo de Otao is approximately 85 kilometers by road.
-The journey takes between 1h30 and 2h by private car under normal conditions, and up to 3-4h by public transport or during heavy traffic on the Carretera Central.
+The journey takes between 1h30 and 2h by private car under normal conditions, and up to 3-4h by public transport or in case of heavy traffic on the Carretera Central.

 Climate of San Mateo de Otao